 Frozen Ever After is expected to be a scene-by-scene clone of the EPCOT attraction, albeit with a number of upgrades.

 Some will come simply by virtue of this attraction being a new build instead of a retrofit of an existing attraction, which will improve its hourly capacity and efficiency.
-Other upgrades will come to its staging (again, since it’s not repurposing old spaces), with upgrades to Audio Animatronics also expected.
+Other upgrades will come to its staging (again, since it’s not repurposing old spaces), with upgrades to Audio Animatronics (AAs) also expected.
 My personal hope is that they don’t do the projected faces for any of the AAs–that technology has not aged well, and Imagineering has found superior alternatives since.
 Which brings us to the latest update…

 A Frozen-themed land is also being built at the Walt Disney Studios Park at Disneyland Paris.
 France’s second gate will soon welcome Elsa, Anna, Olaf, and their friends to their very own world within Walt Disney Studios Park.